lmuntaner/tech-introduction-product-people/docs/networking/rest.md

 ## Definition

 REST stands for Representational State Transfer.
-Simply put it is a set of best practices when building APIs.
+Simply put it is a set of best practices when building API servers.

-The basic idea is that the way to interact with a specific resource of entity within that API has a clear set of paths.
+The basic idea is that the way to interact with a specific resource within that API has a clear set of paths.

 A beginner can assume that most APIs work more or less following this set of best practices: